LordOfTrident/pona/README.md

 - [ ] Lua plugins

 ## Bugs
-If you find any bugs, please create an issue and describe them.
+If you find any bugs, please create an issue and report them.

 ## Dependencies
 - [ncurses](https://en.wikipedia.org/wiki/Ncurses)